Like any close-knit community, Point Grey is home to a few friendly cliques…

 “About a week after Lacey died I became very ill,” he said.
 “At first I thought I was in the throes of grief, but one day when I was walking into my apartment building the concierge took one look at me and said ‘John, I’m taking you to the hospital’.
 I didn’t even fight him on that.
 I felt awful.”

-Turned out that John had developed colon cancer, and because of internal swelling that had blocked his bladder, the bile that should have been eliminated had begun to stockpile and circulate throughout his system.
+Turned out John had developed colon cancer, and because of internal swelling that had blocked his bladder, the bile that should have been eliminated had begun to stockpile and circulate throughout his system.
 By the time he arrived at the hospital he was fully septic, and was rushed into surgery.
 “I learned they took about a foot of my colon out,” he said.
 Then, looking up to the sky he sighed heavily, and added “I also learned my ex-wife had been admitted to the same hospital the day after me.
 She’d had a heart attack but I was so out of it no one could communicate with me.
 When I came ’round, the doctors told me my ex-wife had passed.”

 We stood there looking at each other, Diesel sitting by John’s side while John scratched his ears almost automatically.
 In the span of a few months John had lost what felt to him like everything, and you could see the effect it was having on his entire body.
 It was only last Spring when we were walking our dogs together, along with Alvin and his dog, John regaling us both with stories about his trips to exotic places, and the stunts he and his friends would sometimes pull while at the mercy of “liquid courage.”
 I never for a moment thought that only a few months later John would lose Lacey, and I would lose Diesel, and we’d end up losing contact with each other completely.
 It never crossed my mind.
 Why should it?

 Diesel was growing weary so I apologized to John, explaining that I needed to head back home.
 John and I said our good-byes and I told him just how very sorry I was for the enormous loss he’d suffered, stopping short of giving him my phone number in case he ever needed anything.
-I wasn’t sure if our friendship had come far enough for me to say such a thing, so, regrettably, I erred on the side of not being seen as foolish.
+I wasn’t sure if our friendship had come far enough for me to say such a thing, so, regrettably, I erred on the side of not being weird.